Detecting hyperbolic geometry in networks: why triangles are not enough: Conclusion and discussion

 in the large network limit.
-This suggests $\sqrt{n}$ as a possible threshold for $W$ to detect geometry.
-However, if $n$ is not sufficiently large, this asymptotic approach could fail.
-Indeed, even though $W = \Omega(n)$ in GIRGs, the leading order term can be very small.
-For example, in Figure \ref{fig:real_networks}c, for $n = 50000$, the estimated $W$ is still smaller than 2.
-In fact, a smaller cutoff of for example $n^{0.1}$ seems to work better.
-These empirical observations require further investigations.
-Based on our results that $W$ is an asymptotically powerful statistic, designing statistical tests for finite $n$ is a natural next step in the quest of detecting network geometry.
+This means that $n^\alpha$ would work as a threshold for $W$ to detect geometry, for any $\alpha \in (0,1)$.
+However, even though {$W$ grows at least linearly} in GIRGs, its leading order term can be small.
+For example, in Figure \ref{fig:real_networks}c, for $n = 50000$, $W$ is still smaller than 2.
+Designing statistical tests for finite $n$ is a natural next step, and one may expect that the use of $W$ as test statistic needs to be accompanied by an estimate for the linear slope in GIRGs.

+{ {As a potential limitation, we remark that our statistic is designed specifically to} distinguish the geometric GIRG and hyperbolic random graphs from their non-geometric counterparts. {As such, it might not apply to other non-geometric models.
+For example,} a \textit{household model} \cite{ma2013} does not have an underlying geometry as in GIRG, but it does have {many low-degree triangles within households.
+We thus believe that weighted triangles will grow linearly in this and other highly clustered non-geometric models.
+How to distinguish such models from models with underlying geometry, remains an open question.} }

+{ Finally, the growth of $W$ in $n$ can be observed only in temporal networks or snapshots of networks.
+We illustrated that it {is} possible to give a rule of thumb on how large $W$ should be to signal geometry {in a single-snapshot network, but} this {procedure will} depend on network parameters, such as degree exponents, that {have to be estimated first.} Another {possible approach is} {to artificially generate a series of snapshots of networks of different sizes through} subsampling. {Subsampling networks while preserving their properties is a difficult problem in itself, and is beyond the scope of this paper. {In the future} it will be interesting to apply weighted triangles to subsamples} obtained, for example, by methods in randomized algorithms~\cite{orbanz2017} or machine-learning \cite{bojchevski2018}. }